Commenter25/BetterGarfield/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Send in a report about a bug crawling around your CSS.
+about: Send in a report about a bug crawling around your BetterGarf
 title: ''
 labels: bug
 assignees: CommenterOfComments

 ---

-**Describe the bug**
+**Description**
 A clear description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'